bitwarden/help/_articles/login-with-sso/saml-okta.md

 This article contains **Okta-specific** help for configuring Login with SSO via SAML 2.0.
 For help configuring Login with SSO for another IdP, refer to [SAML 2.0 Configuration]({{site.baseurl}}/article/configure-sso-saml/).

-Configuration involves working simulataneously within the Bitwarden [Business Portal]({{site.baseurl}}/article/about-business-portal/) and the Okta Admin Portal.
+Configuration involves working simultaneously within the Bitwarden [Business Portal]({{site.baseurl}}/article/about-business-portal/) and the Okta Admin Portal.
 As you proceed, we recommend having both readily available and completing steps in the order they're documented.

 ## Open the Business Portal